 Presently, the global autonomous last mile delivery industry is dominated by North America followed by Europe, Asia-Pacific, and LAMEA.
 North America is expected to maintain its dominance in the global market particularly by U.S. owing to growing demand for contactless and fast delivery.

-The factors such as rise in demand for fast delivery of packages and increase in technological advancements in delivery vehicles drive the growth of the autonomous last mile delivery market.
-However, lack of required infrastructure to support operations of autonomous delivery services and government regulations is supposed to hamper the growth of the market.
-Further, development of aerial delivery drones that function smoothly in geographically challenging areas followed by their consideration to be an efficient means to deliver packages is expected to create numerous opportunities for the growth and expansion of the autonomous last mile delivery market.
+The factors such as increase in demand for fast delivery of packages and rise in technological advancements in delivery vehicles, drive the autonomous last mile delivery market growth.
+However, lack of required infrastructure to support operations of autonomous delivery services and government regulations is expected to hamper the growth of the market.
+Further, development of aerial delivery drones that function smoothly in geographically challenging areas followed by their consideration to be an efficient means to deliver packages is expected to create numerous opportunities for the expansion of the autonomous last mile delivery market.

 COVID-19 has presented the world with an unprecedented economic, humanitarian, and healthcare challenge.
 Lockdown measures have helped to contain the spread of coronavirus, but exacted an immense economic toll.
 On the business side, the transport and logistic sectors are among the considerably hit.
 COVID-19 has created a short-term disruption and long-term structural changes due to which the e-commerce sector is experiencing a sluggish growth in new online categories such as groceries and home care.
 During the pandemic, families across the globe preferred to self-isolate them and opted for the method of placing online orders for their daily necessities.
 This has enabled the suppliers to adopt autonomous means such as drones and robots, to deliver the goods to the customer without any human involvement.
 The increased adoption of newer last mile options such as curbside pickup, parcel lockers, and delivery subscription were introduced, which has supplemented the last mile delivery services across different nations.